What to expect when attending a meeting at “We are the Ekklesia” devotional gatherings

 We multiply to preserve the healthy number of 15 people per gathering, and to prioritize the mission of God over our own comfort.
 In order to be able to multiply effectively, we must structure our groups in a way that is reproducible.
 We place a high premium on leadership development because we are preparing to multiply as soon as a group reaches it’s capacity and begins to go over the limit and new leadership is ready to step into their role as Group Elders.
 Our Group Elders, while trying to lead well, also have to be mindful to not make people too dependent on them, so that when it comes time to multiply, people have no problem going with a different leader.
 Effective leadership always involves allowing others to have the opportunity to lead, and it is imperative in the multiplication process.

 Multiplication is not something that will happen easily.
 Rarely does a group say, “we want to multiply and we’re ready!”
 Almost everyone says, “We don’t want to multiply yet.”
-Who’s going to want to see half the people that they have gotten to know leave their group?
-I would imagine that the group will feel this pain and will not like it much.
-But if we don’t anticipate the need to multiply regularly, it will make the process difficult.
+Who’s going to want to see half the people that they have gotten to know and love leave their group to start a new group somewhere else?
+I would imagine that the group will feel this pain and will not like it.
+But if we do not learn the importance of this growth principle and practice it with determination, there will be no growth.

 Regular Gatherings